sa-mm/getting-started-solution-template/README.md

 **Consumer flow: how to use the template in murano**
 1. User go to Murano IoT marketplace select your integration template & click create solution.
-1. User go to the newly created product management page under `Services -> <CloudServiceName>` and add the required settings & credentials as defined by your 3rd party service Swagger.
+1. User go to the newly created product management page under `Services -> <dummycloudservice>` and add the required settings & credentials as defined by your 3rd party service Swagger.
 1. (Optional) If callback setup is not automated, user copy/past the callback url from there and add it to the 3rd party setup.
 1. The product is then ready to use and can be added to any Murano applications as a regular product.